greggman/HappyFunTimes/docs/unity/gamepad.md

         // Notify us if the name changes. m_gamepad.OnNameChange += ChangeName;

+        // Delete ourselves if disconnected
+        m_gamepad.OnDisconnect += Remove;
     }

-We look up the various components.

 Another thing to notice is that we have `static` `m_playerNumber` property.
 Because it's static it is shared with all other BirdScript instances.
 We use that to help pick a color for each player.
-We could just pick at random but I've found far too often the colors come out too close.
+We could just pick at random but I've found far too often the colors come out too close so the code here that picks a color only picks from one of 64 colors and it starts them out with very distant colors.

 ##### SetColor